Ideasis/VivoosVR/Fear of Public Speaking XR/README.md

-Experimental Fear of Pbulic Speaking XR
+Experimental Fear of Public Speaking XR

 Please run the contents of this file with Mozilla Firefox.
 Mozilla can block the files to load promting that "your browser does not support WebGL" even if it does.
 If this happens, type about:config to Firefox's address bar.